cdli-gh/annodoc/index.md

 (numeral [oblique] argument)

-Likewise for pronoinal numerals.
+Likewise for pronominal numerals.
 Note that these can be subsequently disambiguated on grounds of morphology:

 	# Jagersma, Chap.
 9 (68)
 	# ‘This was taken away among the second ones that went.’